cultural-impact-of-warfare

 Legacy and Lessons for Modern Warfare

 Second, they show the importance of branding and reputation management.
 The Templars understood that how they were perceived—by friends and foes alike—was a strategic asset.
-They invested in architecture, ritual, and public relations (in the form of letters, chronicles, and papal bulls) to cultivate a specific image.
+They invested in architecture, ritual, and public relations to cultivate a specific image.
 Modern organizations, from military special forces to corporate brands, still use these principles.
+The concept of "strategic narrative" that dominates modern political and military theory has its roots in the kind of image management the Templars practiced.

 Third, the Templar experience at Hattin warns against overreliance on psychological factors.
 Confidence becomes hubris when divorced from logistical and tactical reality.
 The Templars' belief in their own invincibility led them to dismiss Saladin's strategic acumen and ignore the physical needs of their army.
 A healthy military culture balances psychological advantages with hard-nosed realism.